nicolas-garcia/xamarinsummit2019/README.md

 # Xamarin Summit 2019

-:warning: STILL WORK IN PROGRESS :warning:

 Recap of Xamarin Summit 2019

 :octocat: [Xamarin Summit GitHub](https://github.com/xamarindevelopersummit/XamDevSummit2019)

-This is my very own interpretation of the summit.
+**This is my very own interpretation of the summit**.
 I may be missing some info I did not find relevant in my case, but it doesn't mean that it was not interesting.
+On the other hand, some sessions were so interesting, I was not able to select the info to write in this recap, the whole session is worth watching!

 If you think that some major info is missing out, feel free to submit a PR!
 I'd be glad to accept it!

 Recap by **Maddy Leger** [here](https://devblogs.microsoft.com/xamarin/recapping-xamarin-developer-summit/)